itslightmind/docs-repo/content/posts/Game Soundtrack Policies.md

 - Monetization on YouTube/Twitch Is Allowed
 - [Posting copyrighted Ubisoft material | Ubisoft Help](https://www.ubisoft.com/en-gb/help/connectivity-and-performance/article/posting-copyrighted-ubisoft-material/000062649)
-- Seems good to use, they have title tracks/some tracks in games that they don't own, so if something gets blocked/claimed add it to [Individual Claimed Music Tracks](/individual-claimed-music-tracks)
+- Seems good to use, they have title tracks/some tracks in games that they don't own, so if something gets blocked/claimed add it to [Individual Claimed Music Tracks]({{< ref "Individual Claimed Music Tracks" >}})
-- Dont use stuff from JustDance of course
+- Don't use stuff from JustDance of course

 ## Square Enix ❌📄